Karena-417/karena_hong/README.md

 •	Well-versed in insurance saving endowments, unit trusts, mortgage and personal loans
 •	Leveraged on communication skills to strengthen trust with clients

-Achievement: Clinched “Rising Star Award” by DBS and Manulife for displaying critical analysis and incorporating Neuro-linguistic Programming (NLP) during sales pitch to establish cordial relationship with prospects
+Achievement: Clinched “Rising Star Award” by DBS and Manulife for displaying critical analysis and incorporating Neuro-linguistic Programming (NLP) during sales pitch to establish cordial relationship with prospects <br>
 Reason for leaving: Decided to explore analytical and project management role in Market Research industry <br><br>

 ##### United Overseas Bank, Personal Financial Service Department